kafaichoi/sql/README.md

 <!-- MDOC !-->

-Bring's an extensiable SQL parser and sigil to Elixir, confidently write SQL with automatic parameterized queries.
+Brings an extensible SQL parser and sigil to Elixir, confidently write SQL with automatic parameterized queries.

-- Lower the barreir for DBA's to contribute in your codebase, without having to translate SQL to Ecto.Query.
+- Lower the barrier for DBAs to contribute in your codebase, without having to translate SQL to Ecto.Query.
-- Composilbe queries, no need for you to remember, when to start with select or from.
+- Composable queries, no need for you to remember, when to start with select or from.
-- Interpolational queries, don't fiddle with fragments and `?`.
+- Interpolation-al queries, don't fiddle with fragments and `?`.

 ## Examples